About Us

 The attorneys at Davison Eastman Muñoz Paone in Freehold, NJ are highly experienced in employment law.
 We can help you understand your rights according to the laws and help you pursue a course of action and get the justice you deserve.

+Call us now at(732) 462-7170 orschedule a private consultation online.
 We have offices in Freehold (Monmouth County), NJ and Toms River (Ocean County), NJ.

 new jersey sexual harassment attorneys davison eastman munoz paone